viames/pair_boilerplate/README.md

 }
 ```

-### `developer` module
+### `crafter` module

-For the simplified development of a basic module with all CRUD functions, the `developer` module is available.
+For the simplified development of a basic module with all CRUD functions, the `crafter` module is available.
 This module scans the database for tables not yet associated with a module and automatically generates the code to manage that table.

 For the module to work effectively and for CRUD data to be well-structured, it is necessary to perfectly type the fields of the object table and connect it to the other tables via foreign key relationships.